axibase/atsd-use-cases/integrations/aws/route53-health-checks/README.md

 ### Geographic Distribution

-Route 53 executes health checks from different parts of the world so that outage and latency are independently verified.
+Route 53 executes health checks from different parts of the world independently verify outage and latency information.
 The latency and connection times collected by the checkers vary widely depending on the geographic proximity of the monitored endpoint to one of the AWS regions used for health checking.

 * us-east-1
 * us-west-1